dgudim2/obsidian_vault/uni/English/networks-wifi/Netwoks (w4).md

 - Why is 5G Technology so beneficial?
 > [!tldr]
->  - our world would have universal and uninterrupted access to information, communication, and entertainment that will open a new dimension to our lives and will change our
+>  - Our world would have universal and uninterrupted access to information, communication, and entertainment that will open a new dimension to our lives and will change our life style meaningfully.
-life style meaningfully.
+>
 >  - The features and its usability are much beyond the expectation of a normal human being.
 With its ultra-high speed, it is potential enough to change the meaning of a cell phone usability.

 - How will the fifth generation of mobile communication networks influence our future life?